kumahq/kuma-website/app/_src/guides/transition-to-the-new-policies.md

 3. Remove the `kuma.io/effect: shadow` label.
    Even though the old CircuitBreaker and the new MeshCircuitBreaker are both in use, the new policy takes precedence, making the old one ineffective.

 4. Observe the demo app behaves as expected.
-If everything goes well, we can safely remove CircuitBreaker and conclude the transition.
+If everything goes well, we can safely remove CircuitBreaker and conclude the migration.

 ### TrafficRoute -> MeshTCPRoute